Esri/ember-animated-status-label/README.md

-# Ember-animated-status-label
+# Ember Animated Status Label

-This README outlines the details of collaborating on this Ember addon.
+The ember-animated-status-label addon provides a component that provides an animated transitions between the Promise states of settled, pending, and confirmation.

 ## Installation